-Be introduced to the principles and concepts of immersive media.
-Gain a creative and basic technical knowledge of the tools and techniques essential to the development and production of immersive media.
+Learn the principles and concepts of 360-degree storytelling necessary for augmented and virtual reality.
+Gain a creative and basic technical knowledge of the tools and techniques essential to developing and producing immersive media and create your own short immersive project.